Why You Don't Want to Meditate—and 5 Ways to Make It Easier

 - Keep it brief.
 There is no minimum number of minutes you must meditate.
 One conscious breath is better than none.
 One minute is better than none.
 You can check in with yourself and see if the length of your practice feels more like an opportunity or a sentence.
 If it's the latter, consider making it shorter.

 - Choose a form you enjoy.
 There are many ways to meditate; the important thing is to find one that works for you.
-Maybe you prefer a more active form like tai chi to a sitting breath-focused meditation.
+Maybe you prefer a more active form like tai chi over sitting, breath-focused meditation.
 We can benefit from varying our practice at times.
 Most of my practice involves a sitting eyes-open meditation on the breath, which I've found I like.
 When it feels right for you, it's more appealing to return over and over.

 - Release expectations.
 If we're not careful we can bring our ego-driven goals to meditation: "I hope I'm able to focus."
 "I want to do this right."
 "I want to have an experience like I had the last time."
 These kinds of goals can lead us to evaluate our meditation session as "good" or "bad," and to feel pressure as we consider meditating.
 We can practice bringing a "beginner's mind" to each practice, being open and curious about what will happen this time.